sbd-community/handbook/docs/standards/global/common-criteria-overview.md

 ### 4.1 Understanding Evaluation Assurance Levels (EALs)

 The "level" of a Common Criteria certificate is its **Evaluation Assurance Level (EAL)**, from 1 (lowest) to 7 (highest).
-The EAL does not measure the security of the product itself, but rather the **rigour and depth of the evaluation process**.
+The EAL does not measure the security of the product itself, but rather the **rigour and depth of the evaluation process** ([CC Part 3 § 8][cc_part3_eals]).
 A higher EAL means evaluators demanded more formal design documentation, more intrusive testing, and more robust evidence of correctness.

 For connected devices, EALs 1 through 4 are the most relevant.